 - Helps baby to maintain its blood sugar levels

-- Minimises stress and separation anxiety in the newborn infant
+- Minimises stress and separation anxiety in a newborn baby.
+This helps brain development

 - Helps to initiate breastfeeding and encourages your baby’s instinct to feed